Travis Scott: 2017–2018: Cactus Jack Records, Huncho Jack, Jack Huncho, and Astroworld

-2019–2020: Look Mom I Can Fly, JackBoys, and The Scotts
+2019–2020: Look Mom I Can Fly, JackBoys, and "The Scotts"

 On April 18, 2019, Scott released a single with SZA and The Weeknd for the popular HBO series Game of Thrones.
-It is titled "Power is Power" and is a reference to a scene that took place in the first episode of the show's second season The track is the second song on the Game of Thrones soundtrack album entitled For the Throne.
+It is titled "Power is Power" and is a reference to a scene that took place in the first episode of the show's second season.
+The track is the second song on the Game of Thrones soundtrack album entitled For the Throne.
 On May 23, 2019, Scott was featured alongside J. Cole on Young Thug's single, "The London", which later appeared as the lead single on Thug's debut studio album, So Much Fun.
 On August 28, 2019, Scott's documentary film, Look Mom I Can Fly, was released on Netflix.
 On October 4, 2019, Scott released a single, "Highest in the Room", which debuted and peaked at number one on the Hot 100, being his first song to debut at the top and his second number one following "Sicko Mode" in 2018.
 The same month, Scott was also featured on the remix of Young Thug's single, "Hot" with Gunna, who was featured on the original song as well.
 The song was later added to the deluxe edition of So Much Fun in December of that year.
 Scott also was featured on the track "Hop Off a Jet" from the deluxe edition.

-On December 2, 2019, Scott announced a compilation album with his Cactus Jack label members, consisting of Don Toliver, Sheck Wes and producer Chase B, titled JackBoys.
+On December 2, 2019, Scott announced a compilation album with his Cactus Jack label members, consisting of Don Toliver, Sheck Wes and producer Chase B (collectively known as JackBoys, titled JackBoys.
 On December 24, Scott revealed the album's release date via Instagram.
 The album was released on December 27, 2019, and featured a remix of "Highest in the Room" featuring Spanish singer Rosalía and American rapper Lil Baby, the latter's verse being leaked months prior.
 On the same day, Scott released the music video for "Gang Gang" performed by Wes, with uncredited vocals and cameo appearances from Scott, Toliver, and rapper Luxury Tax 50.
-On December 30, 2019, Scott released the music video for "Gatti", performed with the now-late Pop Smoke.
-The lyrics of "Gatti" references Scott's breakup with his ex-girlfriend Kylie Jenner.
-On March 20, 2020, Scott released the music video for "Out West", performed featuring Young Thug.
+On December 30, 2019, Scott released the music video for "Gatti", featuring Pop Smoke.
+On March 20, 2020, Scott released the music video for "Out West", featuring Young Thug.